LordRusk/gocaudices/readme.md

 The `Block` definition of `Block { Cmd: "volume", UpInt: 0, UpSig: 10, },` would be updated like `kill -$((34+10)) $(pidof goblocks)`.
 A dwm volume mute keybind might look like `{ 0, XF86XK_AudioMute, spawn, SHCMD("pamixer -t; kill -$((34+10)) $(pidof goblocks)") },`.

+## (Non)-Features

++ Goscrape automatically removes whitespace from the end of blocks to keep the bar looking nice

 ## FQA -- Frequently Questioned Answers

 + Does it have bar click-ability?